Skip to main content

 More bad news or a silver lining?

-The UNEP Emissions Gap report suggests that with current policies we are on a course for a 2.8°C temperature increase by the end of the century dangerously overshooting the Paris Agreement goal of 1.5°C. We are currently at 1.1°C above pre-industrial levels and we already clearly see the devastating effects and economic impacts of climate change.
-Leaving fossil fuels behind in all industrial sectors and dramatically reducing greenhouse gas emissions is not up for debate but the challenge is the speed with which we need to accomplish this.
+The UNEP Emissions Gap report suggests that with current policies, we are on a course for a 2.8°C temperature increase by the end of the century, dangerously overshooting the Paris Agreement goal of 1.5°C. We are currently at 1.1°C above pre-industrial levels and we already clearly see the devastating effects and economic impacts of climate change.
+Leaving fossil fuels behind in all industrial sectors and dramatically reducing greenhouse gas emissions is not up for debate, but the challenge is the speed with which we need to accomplish this.
 So what is holding us back?
-On plastics, it is a patchy framework of regulations that has sent far too many plastics into landfill, incineration and plastic waste exports with little traceability.
+On plastics, it is a patchy framework of regulations that has sent far too many plastics into landfill, incineration and exportation with little traceability.
 It has also created a lot of downcycling with little environmental benefit.
 The result is that we are heavily reliant on virgin resources to produce new plastics.
 In fact, instead of reducing virgin use we are now reverting to the same level as 2018 after very minimal reductions were achieved in previous years.

 Consensus is emerging on principles for chemical recycling.
 The Consumer Goods Forum, WWF and WRAP have already put forward valuable position papers.
 We support these efforts and encourage others to coalesce around principles for an environmentally sound deployment of chemical recycling technologies.
 We need more transparency on process impacts from all players in the industry.
 We also need to recognise that grid decarbonisation, scale-up process efficiencies and cracker electrification will all contribute to lowering the environmental impacts.
-These have already been demonstrated to be much lower than current practices such as incineration which is the current end-of life-management option for mixed post-consumer plastics.
+These have already been demonstrated to be much lower than current practices, such as incineration, which is the current end-of life-management option for mixed post-consumer plastics.

-We should also ensure we make the right comparisons when it comes to life cycle analyses and not compare apples with oranges.
-When it comes to recycling mixed post-consumer plastics and achieving food-grade quality output, which is one of the missing links for plastics circularity, chemical recycling is the best option we have.
+We should also ensure we make the right comparisons when it comes to lifecycle analyses, and not compare apples with oranges.
+When it comes to recycling mixed post-consumer plastics and achieving food-grade quality output (which is one of the missing links for plastics circularity), chemical recycling is the best option we have.
 Companies like ours have already commercialised a diverse range of food-grade plastic packaging from major brands using recycled content from our recycling process.

 Technology scale-up in Europe at the heart of circularity and decarbonisation

 More recently, together with other innovative front runners we founded and launched the Cleantech Scale-up Coalition backed by Bill Gates’ Breakthrough Energy Fund.
 We will be working as part of this initiative to create a future where the new generation of industrial players thrive and are supported by regulatory incentives to help make the transition to a sustainable future a reality.
 This is only one of the many partnerships where we are working closely with a broad range of stakeholders to change the landscape on the circular economy and decarbonisation.
 We are award winning market leaders in chemical recycling with a growing portfolio of projects in Europe and globally.
-Sustainability is not just a buzzword for us, our goal is to generate high volumes of recycled plastics with the lowest environmental footprint and close the gap in the market between demand and supply of recycled plastics.
-But we cannot change the landscape on plastics by ourselves.
+Sustainability is not just a buzzword for us, our goal is to generate high volumes of recycled plastics with the lowest environmental footprint, and close the gap in the market between demand and supply of recycled plastics.
+But we cannot change the plastics landscape by ourselves.
 Collaboration across the supply chain together with an ambitious policy framework are paramount.

-Solving the plastic waste crisis is not something that can be delivered through one policy instrument or one technology in isolation.
+Lessening the plastic waste crisis is not something that can be delivered through one policy instrument or one technology in isolation.
 A combination of complementary policy instruments and technologies is needed to provide strong incentives and create the conditions for the establishment of a secondary materials market and a truly circular plastics economy.
 Until then, delaying the adoption of mandatory recycled content targets for plastic packaging is not an option.

 Authored by: